quixio/quix-docs/docs/platform/tutorials/data-stream-processing/data-stream-processing.md

 ### Code Samples

-The code you will need for this tutorial is located in the code samples.
+The code you will need for this tutorial is located in the Code Samples.

-Open the code samples and search for `Streaming Demo`.
+Navigate to `Code Samples` and search for `Streaming Demo`.
 You will see 3 results.

 ![Code samples search results](library-items.png)